-The Chief Auditor's Office (CAO) appreciates the opportunity to provide our vision for audit activities at the Texas Commission on Environmental Quality (TCEQ) for Fiscal Year (FY) 2023.
+The Chief Auditor's Office (CAO) appreciates the opportunity to provide our plan for audit activities to be conducted at the Texas Commission on Environmental Quality (TCEQ) for Fiscal Year (FY) 2024.

 This proposal is the result of a risk assessment process through which the CAO reviewed risks related to internal agency processes, agency expenditures and revenue, and agency information technology.
-This document presents our proposed audit and advisory service project areas for FY 2023 and outlines our risk assessment methodology.
+This document presents our proposed audit and advisory service project areas for FY 2024 and outlines our risk assessment methodology.
 We believe the areas identified for audit will result in the best return on the audit resource investment.